Contents

 2. Electrical Safety

-Why it Matters: Electrical accidents can result in severe injuries or fatalities.
+Electrical safety involves mitigating risks such as potential shock hazards and fire, which can result in severe injuries or fatalities.
 Proper training ensures workers understand the dangers of electricity and adopt safe work practices.

 3. Materials Handling